HL7/fhir-ipa/input/pagecontent/index.md

 #### How To Read this Guide

-This Guide is divided into several pages which are listed at the top of each page in the menu bar.
+This Guide is divided into several pages listed at the top of each page in the menu bar.

 - [Home](index.html)\: The home page introduces the IPA project and guide.
 - [Conformance](conformance.html)\: This page describes the rules to claim conformance to this guide and defines the expectations for must-support elements in the IPA Profiles.
 - Using The API:
   - [Gaining Access to a Patient Record](access.html)\: This page documents how to access a patient record securely.
   - [Finding and Retrieving Patient Information](fetching.html)\: This page documents how to find and retrieve information about a patient and generate documents on request.
-  - [Synchronizing Patient Records](synchronization.html)\: This page describes how to maintain a synchronized copy of the patient's information safely.
+  - [Synchronizing Patient Records](synchronization.html)\: This page describes how to safely maintain a synchronized copy of the patient's information.
-  - [Internationalization Issues](internationalization.html)\: This page discusses how to best support a wide range of international applications.
+  - [Internationalization Issues](internationalization.html)\: This page discusses how to support a wide range of international applications.
 - [Security and Privacy](security.html)\: This page documents the IPA security requirements and discusses patient privacy and safety topics.
-- [Artifact Index](artifacts.html)\: These pages provides detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
+- [Artifact Index](artifacts.html)\: These pages provide detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
     - [Profiles](artifacts.html#1)\: The set of Profiles that a patient can access.
 They contain clinical and supporting information about the patient.
 In addition, each Profile page includes a narrative description, guidance, and a formal definition.
     - [CapabilityStatements](artifacts.html#3)\: This page defines the expected FHIR capabilities of an IPA client and server.
     - [Operations](artifacts.html#4)\: This page defines the $docref operation for retrieving  generated documents on request.
     - [Examples](artifacts.html#5)\: The list of all the examples used in this guide.
-These examples show what data produced and consumed by systems conforming with this implementation guide might look like.
+They illustrate the data produced and consumed by systems conforming to this implementation guide.
 Every effort has been made to ensure that the examples are correct and valuable.
-However, they are not a normative part of the specification, nor are they fully representative of real-world examples.
+However, they are neither a normative part of the specification nor fully representative of real-world examples.
 - Support:
     - [Downloads](downloads.html)\: This page provides links to downloadable artifacts that developers can use to help them implement this guide.
 </div><!-- new-content -->